akrisrn/v-no-doc/en/index.md

 - You can go to [](/en/README.md "#") if you don't know what is v-no (Spoiler: It is yet another static site generator).
 - All pages are listed in [](/en/archives.md "#") and [](/en/categories.md "#").
 - There is a [](/en/search.md "#") page where you can query something.
+- Other useful links are fixed at the top of page.
 - And the backlinks at the page bottom will take you to roam around there also.
+- Oh, [](/common.md "#") will be added to every file.

 Enjoy it.

-::: This site won't update immediately after editing source file because of CDN cache. <br>If you don't need CDN, you can disable it.
+::: .bold This site won't update immediately after editing source file because of CDN cache. <br>If you don't need CDN, you can disable it.
 Execute it in browser console to disable CDN:

 ```js